Home » Wiki » OpenSSL Commands to Check SSL Certificates: 10 Commands + Examples [2026]

 openssl x509 -in certificate.crt -noout -purpose

-Verify certificate against CA bundle:
+Verify certificate against a CA bundle (confirms the full trust chain):

 openssl verify -CAfile ca-bundle.crt certificate.crt